-- The project must be installed and located in California.
+- The project must be installed and located in Santa Barbara County.

-- The project must comply with all applicable federal, State, local laws and requirements including environmental laws, and State building, environmental and fire codes.
-For instance, air districts may need to perform CEQA review and obtain approval prior to funding a project.
+- Projects must comply with all applicable federal, State, local laws and requirements including environmental laws, and State building, environmental and fire codes.
+Projects must comply with the Americans with Disabilities Act.

 - Work must be performed by a licensed contractor.

-- Publicly accessible station must at a minimum be accessible to the public daily during regular business hours.
+- Publicly accessible stations must at a minimum be accessible to the public daily during regular business hours.

 - Equipment and parts must be new.
 Remanufactured or refurbished equipment and parts are not eligible.